Find out what you need to know before you visit us, including our opening times, document retrieval times, what to bring and how to reach us.

 Within our searchrooms and microform rooms we have adjustable height tables.

-If you have a mobility impairment and are coming by car, we recommend you park in one of the following locations:
+If you have a mobility impairment and are coming by car, we recommend you park in one of the following locations, which can be found on the campus map:

 Induction loops are installed in our lifelong learning rooms and the searchroom office.